 |Baseline for gaining access decisions||Tasks and objects that have their own IDs||Ownership and users IDs|

-This DAC vs MAC comparison shows that they’re very different access control models, suitable for different kinds of organizations.
+This mandatory vs discretionary access control comparison shows that they’re very different access control models, suitable for different kinds of organizations.
 DAC works well for organizations that require flexibility and user-friendly workflows.
 On the other hand, MAC is more suitable for organizations that work with highly sensitive data.

 Implement robust and flexible access management with Ekran System

 There are many organizations that require elements of both discretionary access control and mandatory access control models.
 The flexibility, scalability, and simplicity of DAC are important for creating a simple and uninterrupted workflow.
 At the same time, organizations might need the high level of security and granularity offered by the MAC model.

 Are these characteristics crucial for your organization?
 Ekran System’s access management functionality can help you get the best of MAC and DAC with an all-in-one platform.
 We offer a wide range of access control possibilities:

 - Identity management — Automated user authentication and authorization confirms identities to reduce the risks of unauthorized or malicious access.

 - Multi-factor authentication — Confirm users’ identities by double-checking them using various factors (knowledge, inheritance, possession) in order to stop intruders and provide an additional level of access control.

 - Secondary authentication — Confirm each user’s identity for shared accounts by requesting personal credentials.

 - Password and secret management — Automated one-time passwords, credentials creation, and regular rotation simplify your administrator’s job, as there are fewer manual procedures.
 Moreover, it reduces the chance of user mistakes with no need to remember or write down passwords.